tesseract-blue/hachess/README.md

 Note that for the python-chess library, any module that takes any sort of _active role_ in making a decision in relation to a move is completely off limits.
 The purpose of this competition is to allow us to test our abilities to create agents that can make decisions, while only relying on base python (or cython, to accelerate game simulation), numpy (to help with linear algebra stuff that might be useful), and python-chess (mostly so we don't have to recreate a representation for the rules of chess, and can entirely focus on creating the game-playing algorithms).

 For instance, you can write a Q-learning algorithm from scratch and train it, and then use the Q-table as a resource.
 You cannot, however, download a pre-trained Q-table.
 Likewise, you can explicitly program in, or create resources that encode/identify good moves (eg: forks, pins, etc), but you cannot download a pre-existing resources of forks, pins, and so on, and then use that.
+I have created `hart.py` and `adam.py` respectively to hold any common code that your agent might need to access, however, which can be found in the `common` dir.
 Essentially, your brain has to be a nexus which all chess related information passes through before being encoded in the agent.

 Obviously, the stockfish SimpleEngine class in the python-chess library would completely off limits.

+## Chess module, methods/properties agent is allowed to access

+- chess.Board.legal_moves

+## Chess module, methods/properties is NOT allowed to access

 # Structure